-Parent Guide to Student iPad Use
+Parent Guide to Student Device Use

 - Take extra steps to protect your child.
-Encourage your child to use and store the iPad in an open area of your home, such as the kitchen or family room, so you can monitor what your child is doing online.
+Encourage your child to use and store the device in an open area of your home, such as the kitchen or family room, so you can monitor what your child is doing online.
 Use the Internet with your child to help develop safe surfing habits.
 Children often model adult behavior.

 - Go where your child goes online.
 Monitor the places that your child visits.
 Let your child know that you're there, and help teach her/him how to act as s/he works and socializes online.